Ax8457/WriteUPs/Xmas_RootMe_2024/GoPwnGown/README.md

 }
 ````

-To exploit it, I started by running the docker on my machine to adjust my payload using the logs.
+<p align="justify">To exploit it, I started by running the docker on my machine to adjust my payload using the logs.
 I developped a tiny C script avalible under exploit.c in this repo, to guess the number of chars I had to sent before overwritte ret address on the stack.
+The method I followed is described below : </p>

+- I started by extracting the server binary running in the docker
+- Then I extrated the address of the lalubackdoor using gdb
+- I used this address in little endian format crafting the payload like this : payload = 64* 'A' + [little endian backdoor address].
+I started with 64 bytes because it was the size of the buffer
+- Then I sent the payload to the server and added one char at each loop, checking the logs in the meantine to identify the exact number of bytes required to perform a bof

-It came that I had to sent 72 char before being able to overwritte the ret address and access
+<p align="justify">It came that I had to sent 72 chars before being able to overwritte the ret address and access lalubackdoor, as shown in the snippet below with the error on the execution of /bin/bash meaning that I well overwrote the ret address : </p>

 <p align="center"><img src="Screenshots/S2.png" alt="Desc"></p>

 <p align="center"><img src="Screenshots/S3.png" alt="Desc"></p>